Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

 - Must continuously radiate

 If heat > 30:
-- Add one crit to that ship's heat management system
+- Add one internal damage point to that ship's heat management system

 **Missile Bays**:
 If destroyed: